adde88/wifi-pineapple-hcx-toolkit/docs/INSTALLATION.md

 # Installation Guide

-This guide provides step-by-step instructions for installing the WiFi Pineapple HCX Toolkit v5.0.0.
+This guide provides step-by-step instructions for installing the WiFi Pineapple HCX Toolkit v7.0.0.

 ## Prerequisites

 Before installing, please ensure your system meets the following requirements:

 * A WiFi Pineapple MKVII or other OpenWrt-based device.
-* **hcxdumptool-custom**: v6.3.4-2 or newer installed via `opkg`.
+* **hcxdumptool-custom**: v21.02.0 or newer installed via `opkg`.
 * **hcxtools-custom**: v6.2.7-1 or newer installed via `opkg`.
+* **hcxlabtool** (Optional): v7.0 or newer for the advanced attack backend.
 * **git**: The `git` package must be installed (`opkg update && opkg install git`).
 * Root access to the device.